minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @Weschle_2022c[p.~24].

 // Reason for Contribution
-Yet, why would corporations give money to candidates via PACs or individual contributions, which these will not return?
+Yet, why would corporations donate to candidates via PACs or individual contributions, if their contributions are not returned?
 Stratmann makes the assumption that since corporations are inherently for-profit, they do not donate to organizations without wanting to profit from doing so.
-Economists and political scientists hypothesize, that companies' campaign spending is strategic
+Economists and political scientists hypothesize that companies' campaign spending is strategic
 @stratmann-2017 @Denzau-Munger-1986 @Weschle_2022c[p.~25].
 What exactly these
 companies receive in return for their contribution, however, is unclear
 @stratmann-2017.
-Stratmann defines three motives for contributions: the first is access to the candidate, the second is to influence elections and the third is to contribute to the candidate most likely to win @stratmann-2005[p.~146]
+Stratmann defines three possible motives for contributions: the first is access to the candidate, the second is to influence elections and the third is to contribute to the candidate most likely to win
-@stratmann-2017[p.~13]. #cite(<Weschle_2022c>, form: "prose") determines that
+@stratmann-2005[p.~146] @stratmann-2017[p.~13]. #cite(<Weschle_2022c>, form: "prose") determines
-what campaign donors receive in return for contributing to candidates is either influence, meaning they change the opinion of the candidate by contributing to their campaign, or the support of a candidate that has your interest at heart, with specifically small scale contributors following both methods.
+that what campaign donors receive in return for contributing to candidates is either influence, meaning they change the opinion of the candidate by contributing to their campaign, or the support of a candidate that has your interest at heart, with specifically small scale contributors following both methods.

 Besides discussing the reasons for campaign contributions, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
-If this were the case, then campaign spending would be more straightforward, since this would mean that successful election can be assumed.
+If this were the case, then campaign spending would be more straightforward, since this would mean that successful election can be presumed.

 == Contributions and Candidates' Election successes <contributions-success>